Abelyem/MSProject2/README.md

 - Tour: Scrolls down to section2 of the site, and to tour section which shows information on tour dates, and venue.
 - About us: Scrolls smoothly down to correct section3 of the site where band information is shown.
 - Gallery: Scrolls down to section4 of the page - shows gallery images.

-All navigation links tested from different starting points (e.g clicked 'Tour' from 'Gallery'/ clicked on 'Home' from 'About-us' section etc) to ensure scroll feature works as intended from any and every starting point. -->

 ### XXXXX